Hardworking Person

 Living Poor Is Not The Same As Poverty

-Living poor is not the same thing as poverty.
+Living poor is not the same thing as living in poverty.
 A person could live in a Third World country, which means they live poor but may not fit the definition of poverty.

 In other words, even though they live in an emerging country, they may have housing, clean water, food, and clothing.
 Yes, they may not live in the most luxurious house; it may not have electricity or an air conditioner.
 Their water may need to boil to ensure it is clean.
 They may grow the food by themselves and produce their clothing.

-Technically, if they can fulfill all these requirements, they are not living in poverty, but they may live in poor or poor conditions.
+Technically, if they can fulfill all these requirements, they may not live in poverty but in poor conditions.

 That is because not all poor people live in poverty, and not all people do not have income.